Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Abstract

 \section{Abstract}

-We study asymptotic quasinormal mode expansions of linear fields propagating on a black hole background by adopting a Keldysh scheme for the spectral construction of the resonant expansions.
-This scheme requires to cast quasinormal modes in terms of a non-selfadjoint problem, something achieved by adopting a hyperboloidal scheme for black hole perturbations.
-The method provides a spectral version of Lax-Phillips resonant expansions, adapted to the hyperboloidal framework, and extends and generalises Ansorg \& Macedo black hole quasinormal mode expansions beyond one-dimensional problems.
-We clarify the role of scalar product structures in the Keldysh construction~\cite{Gasperin:2021kfv} that prove non-necessary to construct the resonant expansion, in particular providing a unique quasinormal mode time-series at null infinity, but are required to define constant coefficients in the bulk resonant expansion by introducing a notion of `size' (norm).
-By (numerical) comparison with the time-domain signal for test-bed initial data, we demonstrate the efficiency and accuracy of the Keldysh spectral approach.
-Indeed, we are able to recover Schwarzschild black hole tails, something that goes beyond the a priori limits of validity of the method and constitutes one of the main results.
-We also demonstrate the critical role of highly-damped quasinormal mode overtones to accurately account for the early time behaviour.
-As a by-product of the analysis, we present the Weyl law for the counting of quasinormal modes in black holes with different (flat, De Sitter, anti-De Sitter) asymptotics, as well as the $H^p$-Sobolev pseudospectra for the P\"oschl-Teller potential.
+{We study quasinormal mode expansions by adopting a Keldysh scheme for the spectral construction of asymptotic resonant expansions.
+Quasinormal modes are first cast in terms of a non-selfadjoint problem by adopting, in a black hole perturbation setting, a spacetime hyperboloidal approach.
+Then the Keldysh expansion of the resolvent, built on bi-orthogonal systems, provides a spectral version of Lax-Phillips expansions on scattering resonances.
+We clarify the role of scalar product structures in the Keldysh setting~\cite{Gasperin:2021kfv}, that prove non-necessary to construct the resonant expansions (in particular the quasinormal mode time-series at null infinity), but are required to define the (constant) excitation coefficients in the bulk resonant expansion.
+We demonstrate the efficiency and accuracy of the Keldysh spectral approach to (non-selfadjoint) dynamics, even beyond its limits of validity, in particular recovering Schwarzschild black hole late power-law tails.
+We also study early dynamics by exploring i) the existence of an earliest time of validity of the resonant expansion and ii) the interplay between overtones extracted with the Keldysh scheme and regularity.
+Specifically, we address convergence aspects of the series and, on the other hand, we implement non-modal analysis tools, namely assessing $H^p$-Sobolev dynamical transient growths and constructing $H^p$-pseudospectra.
+Finally, we apply the Keldysh scheme to calculate ``second-order'' quasinormal modes and complement the qualitative study of overtone distribution by presenting the Weyl law for the counting of quasinormal modes in black holes with different (flat, De Sitter, anti-De Sitter) spacetime asymptotics.